Integrated Community Centers

 Solution

 UNICEF honors its commitment to support the vulnerable people with concrete solutions aimed to improve the availability, accessibility and quality of integrated basic and specialized services – including health, education and social care.
-In this way, UNICEF and partners are setting up the Integrated Community Centers (ICC).
+UNICEF and partners set up Integrated Community Centers (ICC) in 5 locations: Colonesti, Corbasca, Bacau, Brasov and Moinesti.
 Gathering together all the solutions in one place.
-It will take a single trip, a single door open to a better future for disadvantaged children.
+It takes a single trip, a single door open to a better future for disadvantaged children.

-The initiative benefits from a grant of 4.2 million euros provided by Norway through Norway Grants under the Local Development Program administered by the Romanian Social Development Fund.
+The initiative benefited from a grant of 4.2 million euros provided by Norway through Norway Grants under the Local Development Program administered by the Romanian Social Development Fund.

-UNICEF and its partners are implementing this project, from the partitioning of the buildings that will host the Centers to the halls’ arranging (bringing special furniture and appropriate equipment for providing the services), making sure the entire space would be both functional and friendly for children and their families.
-UNICEF and its partners are also working on hiring professionals who can provide the necessary services in the centers.
+UNICEF and its partners implemented this project, from the partitioning of the buildings that will host the Centers to the halls’ arranging (bringing special furniture and appropriate equipment for providing the services), making sure the entire space would be both functional and friendly for children and their families.

 Resources